faroukmokhtar/GNN/README.md

 (or surpassing) results in this paper (not necessarily with the same ML technique):
 * [Interaction networks for the identification of boosted \\(H \to b\bar{b}\\)](https://arxiv.org/abs/1909.12285)

-This implies reproducing Figure 4, Figure 5, and if time permits Figure 8 in this paper.
+This implies reproducing Figure 4, Figure 5, and if time permits Figure 8 in this paper {cite}`Moreno:2019neq`.

 The latter-half of Quarter 1 will introduce you to further topics to inform possible avenues for further research.